-OTH 670: Research Seminar II
+OTH 670 : Professional Research II

-The Research Seminar is designed to be the culminating experience of the research series in the occupational therapy program.
+Professional Research II is designed to be the culminating experience of the research series in occupational therapy.
 This course will continue to provide students with a working knowledge of research methodology focusing on data analysis, writing, and reporting skills.
-Data collected in the previous semester will be analyzed, interpreted and reported back to research participants.
+Data collected in the previous semester will be analyzed, interpreted and reported back to research participants and the community.
 The class meetings will involve data entry using computer software programs, peer debriefings, and other analytic discussions related to formulating the research findings.
-Each student will be required to write a final manuscript following the format outlined by a peer reviewed journal.
-As a final requirement, students are required to present their research experiences at the Graduate School Research Symposium.
+Students will interpret results and identify impact in professional application to OT practice.
+Each student will be required to write a final manuscript following the required library format outlined by the college.
+As a final requirement, students will present their research experiences at the end of the semester in a professional public forum.